-If you’ve ever felt a disconnect between the value you know you offer and the way others see that value, then these three tips on building your personal brand will help.
+If you’ve ever felt a disconnect between a value of your offer and the way others see that value, then these three tips on building your personal brand will help.
 It’s about asking for feedback, determining your values and purpose, and then identifying who you are by looking at some of your best accomplishments.
-There’s definintely a business approach to doing this, so let’s dig in.
+There’s definitely a business approach to doing this, so let’s dig in.

 These are the stories you collect and share.
 These are the anecdotes of your successes, results and accomplishments.
 You want to talk about results you have achieved that will show your value.
 Take a step back, look at the feedback you collected, decide how close you are to your values and purpose, and then fill in the blanks with your stories that support your goals and ambitions.
 Talk about your unique edge, the benefits people get from you, and the ways you solve specific problems.
 For good measure, make sure those solutions reflect your natural strengths.

 As you can see, building your personal brand takes time and effort.
-It’s an effective exercise to help you find your purpose and it requires a certain amount of objectivity and openness to hearing what you might need to change in order to show up as a more evolved version of yourself.
+It requires a certain amount of objectivity in order to understand what you might need to change.
+If you want to show up as a more evolved version of yourself, you’ll do the work.
 The most successful leaders know this and practice it regularly.